Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Upon termination of this Commercial License:
 - all rights granted under this Commercial License revert to Licensor,
-- Licensee must immediately cease all Commercial Use and destroy or permanently disable all copies of the Software used under this Commercial License (including all backups, archives, and derivative works),
+- Licensee must immediately cease all Commercial Use and destroy or permanently disable all copies of the Software used under this Commercial License (including all backups, archives, snapshots, disaster recovery copies, derivative works, and any copies stored in any location, including but not limited to: local storage, cloud storage, backup systems, or third-party hosting providers),
 - within thirty (30) days of termination, Licensee must provide Licensor with written certification signed by an authorized officer of Licensee confirming that all copies have been destroyed or disabled,
 - any continued Commercial Use without a valid license will constitute unlicensed use and violation of Licensor's copyright.